uiceds/cee-492-term-project-fall-2022-jiaotonguniv/manuscript.md

 This dataset would be the main dataset for the project as it contains every single bike rental in London in the duration.
 This gives the columns in the data comprise:

+Table 1: Discription of London and Taipei Bike-Share

 | Object | Description |
 | --- | --- |
 | rental_id | id of people who rent the bike |